 For the rest of the day, my daughter beamed as she ran up the stairs all on her own.
 Ride after ride, she couldn’t get enough of the blue slide!
 She repeatedly told me, “I can’t believe I did it, Mommy!”
 She even laughed at herself for being scared of something that was so much fun.
 Her giggle touched me to the core.

 My precious girl had the courage to conquer her fear all along.
 She just simply needed a trusted voice to spur her on.
 To fill in the gaps where she lacked confidence.

 That night just before drifting to sleep, she looked at me with her big blue eyes and said, “Mommy, I sure hope I don’t forget how much fun that blue slide is in the morning.
 Because I want to ride it all day again tomorrow.”
 I kissed her soft cheek and said, “You’ll remember, Baby.”

-Two Bible verses come to mind as I ponder this special moment my daughter and I shared.
+Two Bible verses come to mind as I ponder this.

 Your tongue has the power of life and death. ~Proverbs 18:21 (NIrV)